“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 This LLM with SQE course at the University of Bolton will prepare you for the SRA's centralised SQE assessments.
 It's suitable if you're a law graduate or have completed a law conversion course.

 Our School of Law team features barristers, solicitors and solicitor advocates.
 We are dedicated to supporting you through your legal education and preparing you for success as a fully qualified solicitor.
-This course covers the full spectrum of knowledge and skills required to pass the SQE1 and SQE2 assessments – please see the Teaching and Assessment section of this page for more information.
+This course covers the full spectrum of knowledge and skills required to pass the SQE1 and SQE2 assessments – please see this page's Teaching and Assessment section for more information.

 We also have a full-service Legal Advice Centre where you'll be able to work alongside our legal professionals to build confidence, skills and hours towards your required qualifying work experience (QWE).